scottanderson5/scottanderson.github.io/_posts/2016-3-9-Clearing-my-Head.md

 Going forward, it will be vital for me to be paying attention to every detail and factor I can, while being open to those I may not readily see and others do.

+Thank you Clearhead for the help.
+And mostly, for being awesome.